Skip to content

 How it works

 Allure Report consists of a framework adapter and the allure command-line utility.
-After a simple initial configuration (described below), creating a test report for your project takes no more than three steps.
+After a simple initial configuration, creating a test report for your project takes no more than three steps.

 How Allure Report works, Allure Results, additional data, history data, serve vs generate